Enzo-Claeyssen/Q-Learning_for_Tic_Tac_Toe/README.md

 ## State of project : NOT STARTED

+UML : V0.0.1
+Doc + Test : NOT STARTED
+Code : NOT STARTED

 ## Next Step

-1. Creating file hierarchy for V0.0.1
+1. DocTest for V0.0.1

 ## Scheduled Versions